Day 2 - Arriving at Le Puy en Velay France

 array of brightly coloured mosses, lichens, ferns, and wildflowers on

 the other.
 We even saw a few lizards on the top.
-From atop the peak
+From atop the peak, we could see Le Puy and the mountains beyond, which we

 will be crossing tomorrow.